Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The API manager facilitates API lifecycle management, including aspects such as creation, version management, deprecation, and retirement, to ensure backward compatibility, allowing developers to gradually migrate to new versions without disrupting existing applications.
 The API manager allows you to define and enforce policies, such as usage limits, quota management, custom authentication, data transformations, and caching.
 These policies allow you to control API behavior and ensure compliance with security requirements and guidelines.
 The API Manager can integrate with other systems and tools, such as identity and access management (IAM) systems, performance monitoring systems, data analytics systems, and security gateways.
 This integration expands the API Manager's functionality and integrates it into the ecosystem of existing applications and services.

+The service is offered for a *unit size of 500 MB of API requests*.

 #### Features and Advantages